In California wine country, bumpy roads tell tale of fiscal woe

-PETALUMA, Calif./ LOS ANGELES (Reuters) - The serpentine strip of asphalt known as Sonoma Mountain Road wends its way through a bucolic landscape 50 miles north of San Francisco, curving past rows of grapevines, dipping into redwood groves, rising again through rippling hills.
+PETALUMA, Calif./ LOS ANGELES, May 29 (Reuters) - The serpentine strip of asphalt known as Sonoma Mountain Road wends its way through a bucolic landscape 50 miles north of San Francisco, curving past rows of grapevines, dipping into redwood groves, rising again through rippling hills.

 It’s a beautiful ride.
 But it is also a bumpy one.